 International trade relations are increasingly driven by technical regulations and trade-related standards.
 The “Meeting Standards, Winning Markets – Trade Standards Compliance” Reports (TSCRs) present new approaches to the analysis of developing countries’ capacity to comply with such standards, the challenges they confront, and the implications of their failure to comply.
-The first edition of the TSCR was published in 2010 and the second edition is due to come out in early 2014.
+The first edition of the TSCR was published in 2010 and the second edition came out in 2015.

 In addition, UNIDO has started to regionalize this trade standards compliance analysis.
 The “Regional Trade Standards Compliance Report – East Asia 2013”, published jointly with the Institute of Developing Economies of the Japanese External Trade Organization (IDE-JETRO), is a first outcome of these efforts.
 This report presents an in-depth analysis of import rejections of East Asian agrifood products in major markets as well as detailed case studies of East Asian value chains supplying to the Japanese and other international markets.
 Such regionalized analyses more effectively take into account specific regional circumstances and conditions, which in turn allows for a more specific tailoring of policy recommendations.

 The empirical analyses would not have been possible without the unprecedented access granted by Australian, EU, Japanese and US authorities to their databases on import rejections.
 The key findings of the reports can be summarized as follows:

 - Import rejections provide a good indicator of key trade standards compliance challenges.